Pabllo Vittar: 1993–2016: Early life

 Born in São Luís, Phabullo is a fraternal twin and has an older sister.
 He spent part of his childhood and adolescence living in the cities of Santa Inês and Caxias, both in the interior of Maranhão, due to financial difficulties.
 He never knew his father, who abandoned his mother, a nurse, when she was pregnant with him.
 During his childhood, Phabullo experienced bullying due to his delicate gestures and feminine voice.
 At one point, he was physically assaulted with a plate of hot soup thrown over his face.
 He attended ballet classes during this period.

-At the age of 13, Phabullo joined the choir at her Catholic church and began doing covers at family parties and school performances.
+At the age of 13, Phabullo joined the choir at a local Catholic church and began doing covers at family parties and school performances.
 Soon after, he began songwriting.
 Later, he decided to become a professional, moving to Indaiatuba with his sister, where he worked in several places, such as snack bars and beauty salons.
 Soon after, he moved to Uberlândia with his mother, who had recently married.
 He came out to his mother at the age of 15, who had suspected that he was gay, and was something that his sister already knew.
 His mother, whom he talks to daily, is supportive of his sexual orientation.

 "Pabllo Vittar is a boy.
 Who is a girl.
 Who has no gender.
 Who is not afraid.
 Who prefers a thousand times to be on a stage than anywhere else in the world."

-— Phabullo on "Who is Pabllo Vittar?".
+— Phabullo on "Who is Pabllo Vittar?"

 He then began to go out for the night in Maranhão, to make friends, and to participate as one of a selection of singers in a house of shows.
 He started performing his own songs and impersonating celebrities for a small fee, but it was not a professional job.
 He was now dressing feminine, but did not identify himself as a drag queen; the first time that he did drag was at age 17 in Uberlândia, to publicize a party of his friend by delivering pamphlets at the door of a nightclub.
 With time, he started performing in LGBT parades in several cities of Maranhão and became known by the state's LGBT community.
 At age 18, in Minas Gerais, Phabullo started participating in and winning some beauty contests in full drag, before beginning his professional career as a singer while adopting the stage name of "Pabllo Knowles", an homage to singer Beyoncé.
-His first performance as a drag queen occurred at the Belgrano nightclub, of producers Ian Hayashi and Leocádio Rezende (whom Phabullo would later call his "parents").
+His first performance as a drag queen occurred at the Belgrano nightclub, owned by producers Ian Hayashi and Leocádio Rezende (whom Phabullo would later recall as "father" figures).

 Still in Minas Gerais, Phabullo took a university entrance exam by the Federal University of Uberlândia, where he was admitted to the full design course in 2013, but after some periods he dropped out of college due to his schedule of shows, which increased greatly due to the success of his music videos on the internet and his participation in the band of primetime television program Amor & Sexo.